Skip Navigation

 By Train

 Granada is connected by train with Madrid (2 trains a day).
-It is connected with other cities in Andalusia as well.
-However, the short distances makes it easier to take the bus (being more frequent and cheaper)
+It is connected with other cities in Andalusia as well, including Seville and Cordoba.
+However, the short distances makes it easier to take the bus (being more frequent and cheaper).

 By Car

-It is easy to access Granada by car, the mess is circulate in it!
-There are lot of construction ongoing in the city (July 2009), and the centre is restricted to pedestrian and public transport.
+It is easy to access Granada by car, but it is much more difficult navigating the city once in it!
+There are lots of constructions ongoing in the city (July 2009), and the centre is restricted to pedestrian and public transport.

 By Bus

 The bus station is located to the north area of the city, and all the long distance buses stop there.
 Destinations included are virtually everywhere in Andalusia plus all the main cities in Spain.
 There are also connexions for international buses.
-The station is connected to the city center by several local buses (map of Granada bus lines: map).
-You can also catch a taxi, there is a taxi stop just outside.
+The station is connected to the city centre by several local buses.
+For more information visit the map of Granada bus lines.
+You can also catch a taxi, there is a taxi stop just outside the bus station.

 By Boat